Lately, I’ve been really thinking about our environmental impact in the world. We have a large family and it’s easy to produce a lot of waste.

 I did what any good maker does and I looked up a YouTube video.
 Obviously, I wasn’t the first person with this sticky problem.
 I ended up finding an easy solution and a couple of cool YouTubers who specialize in upcycling projects.

-They suggested mixing vegetable oil and baking soda to create a paste.
-You then put the paste on the sticky part of the jar and let it sit.
+Once the paste is finished, put it on the sticky part of the jar and let it sit.
 You can let it sit for about ten to thirty minutes.
 Then you take a wet washcloth and scrub it off the jar!

 I decided to try it for myself, but I had my doubts.
 You’ve all probably been down that road before when something LOOKED great on YouTube or Pinterest and then you tried it for yourself with spectacularly underwhelming results.